 So the question is what are things that need to be monitored?
 While the digital environment offers tons of metrics, there is actually no need to track them all.
 So below are some of the most important metrics that you should take into consideration.

 Number of visitors

 The first and foremost thing that needs to be performed is to track website visitors.
 Although the higher traffic doesn’t guarantee higher sales, it’s essential in identifying an interest in the items on sale.

 The bounce rate demonstrates the number of website traffic that visited your site but left without taking any further action.
 If you find the bounce rate is high, it’s probably because you’re attracting the wrong visitors to your store.

-Undoubtedly, conversion rate is the most important metric for any e-commerce website.
-It shows how many percentage of users took a specific action – which could be anything like sign up or download or made a purchase etc.
+Undoubtedly, the conversion rate is the most important metric for any e-commerce website.
+It shows how many percentage of users took a specific action – which could be anything like sign up or download or make a purchase etc.

 To put it simply, dwell time is the amount of time a user spends on your website.
 Therefore, you have to be aware that this metric should be monitored on a regular basis since it plays a vital role in checking whether your cost planning is correct and your prices are in line with it.

 Customer acquisition cost (CAC)

 Every single purchase made in an e-commerce store has a certain cost – which is important for a consistent pricing policy to get rid of losses.
 The calculation process is quite simple.
 What you have invested so far in your e-commerce store in order to make the sale must be counted.

 Running an eCommerce business is no mean feat.
 It could seem herculean to convert traffic to paying customers.
 However, you must understand that it is indeed possible to be successful with your eCommerce content marketing strategy.
 You can break even and increase your conversion rates and ROI.
 The eCommerce content marketing ideas above will get you well on your way to achieving that.
 Do not forget that your target audience is unique.
 Study them, then implement the strategies you believe will best achieve your purpose.